carbonblack/cbc-binary-toolkit/README.md

 * **Windows** users will need to have [Microsoft Visual C++ 14.0 Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools) installed in order to compile yara-python.

 * **Linux** users will need to have the python developer package installed in order to compile yara-python.
-If you receive compile errors, make sure you are on the latest gcc compiler version
+If you receive compile errors, make sure you are on the latest gcc compiler version.

 Linux Distribution | Command
 ---- | ----